-- \ Which layers contain controlled impedance traces - \ The impedance(s) of the trace(s) (there can be more than one value of impedance trace per layer) - \ Separate aperture codes for controlled impedance traces e.g. 4 mil non controlled impedance trace and 4 mil controlled impedance trace. - \ And either: - 1. the width (w) of the controlled impedance trace or

-2. the laminate thickness (h) adjacent to the controlled impedance trace
+- \ Which layers contain controlled impedance traces - \ The impedance(s) of the trace(s) (there can be more than one value of impedance trace per layer) - \ Separate aperture codes for controlled impedance traces e.g. 4 mil non controlled impedance trace and 4 mil controlled impedance trace. - \ And either: - 1. the width (w) of the controlled impedance trace or - 2. the laminate thickness (h) adjacent to the controlled impedance trace

 In case 1, where trace width (w) is specified, the manufacturer will adjust the laminate thickness (h) to give the correct value of impedance.
 In case 2 where the laminate thickness (h) is specified, the manufacturer will adjust the trace width (w) to achieve the value of impedance.
+In all cases it is advisable for designer and fabricator to discuss the possible solutions to ensure a cost effective and manufacturable stackup.